 You must not hire, recruit for a fee, or refer for a fee any person that you know to be unauthorized to work in the country.
 Penalties for breaching the law can be severe – up to $3,200 for each worker so hired, and up to $1,100 for failure to comply with the requirements of Form I-9.
 Those penalties are for a first offense and rise to $16,000 for a third offense of hiring an unauthorized worker.
 If there is a pattern or practice of hiring unauthorized workers you can also be jailed for 6 months, even for a first offense.

-Now, we’re assuming that you’re not pro-actively breaking the law… but you can inadvertently break the law and still get in a lot of trouble.
+Now, we’re assuming that you’re not pro-actively breaking the law, so it’s paramount that you understand Visas and how they work.
+For example, you might hire someone with a H4 Visa but no EAD; by doing this you would be inadvertently breaking the law and would still get in a lot of trouble.
 That’s where a professional employee screening agency can help.

 Take Every Precaution with New Employees

 It follows that as an employer you need to take every possible precaution to protect yourself.
 This is where the E-Verify service can help.
 The E-Verify service allows us to check on your behalf information from the US Department of Homeland Security and Social Security Administration records against the information on the Form I-9.
 Records that are searched include US passport and visa information, immigration and naturalization records, and State-issued drivers’ licences and ID information.
 In some cases, a photo of the employee may be issued also, which you can check against the employee’s document.

 We can normally obtain this information for you immediately, and if everything is in order an Employment Authorization will be issued straight away.

 However, if the information does not match, the E-Verify service will produce a TNC – Tentative Non-confirmation result.